-Zipping a Hermès bag should feel like a luxurious experience, it should never catch or be difficult to open or close.
-Similar to the rest of the bag’s structure, the zipper pull should not hang down at a 90 degree angle from the zip line.
+Zipping a Hermès bag should feel like a luxurious experience; it should never catch or be difficult to open or close.
+A stuck, stiff, or rough zipper alone marks an Hermès Kelly bag as fake vs. real.
+Another characteristic of a genuine Hermès zipper is that the zipper pull does not hang down at a 90-degree angle from the zip line.
 It should remain parallel to the zipper at all times.
-The metal used on an authentic Hermès zipper would be more of a matte finish as opposed to a shiny metal.
+The metal used on an authentic Hermès bag’s zipper would be more of a matte finish as opposed to a shiny metal.

-Authentic Birkin and Kelly Hermès bags will include a lock and set of keys.
+Authentic Birkin and Kelly Hermès bags include a lock and set of keys.

 The lock is engraved with “HERMÈS” on the bottom, matching the other hardware on the bag.
 The number on the lock should match the number engraved on the accompanying keys.
-The keys should be attached on a leather string and fit neatly inside the leather clochette.
-On a fake Hermès bag, the lock and keys may not match the hardware of the bag and will feel lighter weight than authentic Hermès lock and keys and may not fit entirely fit in the clochette.
+The keys should be attached with a leather string and fit neatly inside the leather clochette.
+On a fake Hermès bag, the lock and keys may not match the bag’s hardware and will feel lighter in weight than authentic Hermès lock and keys.
+Often, fake Birkins and Kelly bags have keys that do not entirely fit in the clochette.

-The signature “Le Duc” logo is on the front encased in a double circle.
+The signature “Le Duc” logo on the front of the dust bag is encased in a double circle.
 On authentic bags, the logo is crisp, whereas it tends to be blurred on fake dust bags.
-The strings at the top should also be thick and durable.
+The strings at the top of the dust bag should also be thick, durable, and secure.

-Similarly, counterfeit bags are often sold with fake accompaniments, such as the rain hat, the tissue paper, the box, and authenticity cards.
+Similarly, fake Hermès bags are often sold with fake accompaniments, such as the rain hat, the tissue paper, the box, and authenticity cards.
 Unlike many other designers, Hermès bags DO NOT include an authenticity card.
-Hermès has never issued an authenticity card, and most likely never will.
-Many counterfeit Hermès bags come with an orange plastic credit card that says “Hermès” on them.
+Hermès has never issued an authenticity card and most likely never will.
+So, we consider Hermès authenticity cards a key to distinguishing a real Birkin vs. a fake.
+Many fake Hermès bags come with an orange plastic authenticity card that says “Hermès” on them.
 If the bag comes with one of these cards, it is most definitely a fake.

 Ultimately, if it seems too good to be true, it probably is.
 Hermès is a luxury brand, and unsurprisingly it has a luxury price tag.
-An authentic excellent used Hermès leather bag will not cost below $10,000, with most new ones being upward of twice that amount.
-Authentic new crocodile bags typically cost more than $50,000, with the premium bags like the Himalaya in the six figures.
+An authentic used Hermès leather bag in excellent condition will not cost below $10,000, with most new ones starting upward of twice that amount.
+Authentic new crocodile bags typically cost more than $50,000, with the premium bags like the Birkin Himalaya in the six figures.